SRCH2/srch2-ngn/documentation/docs/index.md

 In addition, each *JSONObject* in this *ArrayList* may also contain another *JSONObject* that will contain the highlighted field's data for each field that had highlighting enabled (which was done for the field 'title' for the movie index).
+This can be retrieved by using the constant value of *Indexable.SEARCH_RESULT_JSON_KEY_HIGHLIGHTED*.
 The keys in this *JSONObject* will also be the names of only those fields with highlighting enabled.
 Since the highlighted formatting was set using HTML tags, when calling *setText* in the adapter's *getView(...)* method, it will be necessary to also use the method *Html.fromHtml(...)*: